 Albert Flanagan Dies; Lydia Holland Becomes 5th CEO

 Meanwhile, all but a handful of People Express office staff worked from home to avoid getting infected with Covid.
-Albert Flanagan, who was 61 at the time, insisted on working in the office with about a dozen other employees who had to work there for various practical reasons.
-Despite diligent efforts to avoid getting infected, Mr Flanagan contracted Covid in September 2020 and died from it within days.
+Albert Flanagan, who was 61 at the time, insisted on working in the office with about a dozen other employees who had to work in-office for various practical reasons.

-The company’s board of directors appointed one of its own, Jeremy Pendleton, to serve as Interim CEO, but he was replaced within two weeks by Lydia Holland, an airline executive from California who applied for the position.
+Despite diligent efforts to avoid getting infected, Mr Flanagan contracted Covid 19 in September 2020 and died from it within days.
+The company’s board of directors appointed one of its members, Jeremy Pendleton, to serve as Interim CEO.
+He was replaced within a few weeks by Lydia Holland, an airline executive from California who applied for the position.

 Lydia Holland was born in Palm Springs, California in 1966.
-She studied at Stanford University, where she was also a star track athlete who won 4 medals in track at the 1988 Seoul Olympics: 2 individual bronze medals, 1 shared silver medal in the 4 x 400 m relay, and 1 shared gold medal in the 1 x 100 m relay.
+She studied at Stanford University, where she was also a star track athlete who won 4 medals in track at the 1988 Seoul Olympics: 2 individual bronze medals, 1 shared silver medal in the 4 x 400 m relay, and 1 shared gold medal in the 4 x 100 m relay.

-Ms Holland began her airline career in 1989 at CalJet, where she worked at the company’s headquarters in Oakland by day while studying by night at the University of California, Berkeley to gain her MBA degree, which she acquired in 1991.
+Ms Holland began her airline career in 1989 at CalJet, where she worked at the company’s headquarters in Oakland by day while studying by night at the University of California, Berkeley to gain her MBA degree - which she acquired in 1991.
 Thereafter Ms Holland went on to become CalJet’s CFO in 2016.
-After narrowly losing a bid to become CalJet’s CEO, in 2020 she accepted the CEO position at People Express in October 2020 at the invitation of the company’s board.
-She remains CEO of People Express as of 2024.

-In 2022, Ms Holland arranged for 7 of the company’s Boeing 737 MAX 8 aircraft to be repainted with a special livery to mark the airline’s 40th anniversary of operations.
+During 2022, Ms Holland arranged for 7 of the company’s Boeing 737 MAX 8 aircraft to be repainted with a special livery to mark the airline’s 40th anniversary of operations.
 Each of the 7 specially painted aircraft were named for former employees of distinction, as follows:

-Frank Calvert, founding CEO and CEO 1979-1997; Chairman 1997-2021; died 2020
+Frank Calvert, founding CEO and CEO 1979-1997; Chairman 1997-2021; died 2021

 Frank Vincent, founding Chairman 1979-1999; died 1999

-Erik Neumann, 2nd CEO 1997-2005; retired as CEO Meridian Airlines 2013, still alive
+Erik Neumann, 2nd CEO 1997-2005; retired as CEO Meridian Airlines 2013; still living

 Albert Flanagan, 4th CEO 2008-2020; died 2020

-Felicia Peterson, 1st Flight Attendant hired in 1981; retired 2018, still alive
+Felicia Peterson, 1st company Flight Attendant hired in 1981, retired 2018; still living

-Edgar Hall, 1st Pilot hired in 1981; retired 2013, passed away 2018
+Edgar Hall, 1st company Pilot hired in 1981, retired 2013; died 2024

-Longer term plans are also reportedly in place to create a new People Express base in Los Angeles and possibly also the San Francisco bay area, with an eye towards entering the very competitive yet very lucrative transcontinental US market.
-It is known that People Express have firm orders with Boeing to acquire either at least 10 Boeing 737 MAX 10s starting in 2025, with options to convert those orders to Boeing 737 MAX 9 if the MAX 10 does not enter service by early 2025.
+On a final note, People Express have placed firm leasing orders to acquire at least 10 Boeing 737 MAX 10s starting in 2025, with options to convert those orders to Boeing 737 MAX 9 should the MAX 10 not enter service by early 2025.

 Destinations

-People Express Airlines flies to the following destinations within the United States.
+People Express Airlines flies to the following destinations within the United States. [ System Route Map Link ]

 Atlanta-ATL